davmac314/dasynq/README.md

 Linux, OpenBSD, FreeBSD and MacOS are supported "out of the box".
 For other systems you may need to edit the `dasynq-config.h` file (see instructions within).
 For full functionality either epoll or kqueue are required; in many BSD variants it may be possible to build by defining `DASYNQ_HAVE_KQUEUE` to `1`.
-If epoll and kqueue are not available, Dasynq will fall back to using a `select`-based backend.
+If epoll and kqueue are not available, Dasynq will fall back to using a `pselect`-based backend (or a plain `select`-based backend on some systems which don't have `pselect`).

 After installation, you can use "pkg-config" to find the appropriate flags to compile against Dasynq, assuming you have pkg-config installed: